nishant34/Brats_segmentation_Model/README.md

 * train.py : contains the code for training the model on  data using 64x64x64 portions of the given MRI scan.
 * val.py : contains the code to validate the model for whole of a particular example (by selecting 64x64x64 regions with a stride and selecting most frequent class for overlapping regions).
 * metrics.py : contains the code for metrics for analysing the performance .
+* common.py : contains the values of hyperparams for triaining along with functions useful while training .